 Rental Cars and POV's

-Due to the geographic seperation between off-post hotels and course classrooms, unit funded rental vehicles for advance students are highly reccommended.
+Due to the geographic separation between off-post hotels and course classrooms, unit funded rental vehicles for advance students are highly recommended.

 POV's for advanced students are authorized.

 All students arriving to Ft Leonard Wood after hours must report to the CDO at Bldg.
 1770 in the Specker area NLT 2359 on the report date.